 You can change the volume locations to your needs for persistent data.
 Keep in mind this needs that .env file in order to work properly.
 You can implement OpenAI for automatic tagging if you wish but we will not be covering that today.

-Currently, Hoarder is behind authentication and only available for private use which is fine for most people.
+Currently, Karakeep is behind authentication and only available for private use which is fine for most people.
 So you will have to register a new account.
-The first account will be setup as the administrator of Hoarder.
+The first account will be setup as the administrator of Karakeep.
 They have been looking at ways to allow users to share notes publicly here and here.

 You can view the saved data by clicking on the expand icon on the lower right side of the bookmark card.